springernature/frontend-playbook/practices/graded-browser-support.md

 #### Internet Explorer 10 support

-As on January 2017, we consider Internet Explorer 10 as grade-C. This is mainly due to its lack of support for certain modern features plus a very low usage.
+As of January 2017, we consider Internet Explorer 10 as Grade-C. This is mainly due to its lack of support for certain modern features plus a very low usage.
 IE10 also stopped receiving security updates in January 2016 from its manufacturer.

 Unfortunately, both IE10 and IE11 support the same CSS media queries, which means that it's not possible to use a CSS-only method of differentiating between both browsers.